nodejs/node/doc/api/cluster.markdown

 * {Object}

-In the cluster all living worker objects are stored in this object by there `id` as the key.
-This makes it easy to loop through all living workers.
+A hash that stores the active worker objects, keyed by `id` field.
+Makes it easy to loop through all the workers.

     // Go through all workers
     function eachWorker(callback) {